 Easy Creamy Root Vegetable Soup

 This creamy root vegetable soup is perfect for a chilly, winter day.
-Root vegetables simmer in a fragrant broth before being pureed into a velvety, delicious, healthy soup.
+Root vegetables simmer in a fragrant broth, then are pureed into a velvety, delicious, healthy soup.
 Ready in 35 minutes or less!

 How to Make Creamy Root Vegetable Soup